 Below is a list of things to consider when choosing where to locate your aquarium:

-Place you aquarium in a central spot, somewhere that is visible as soon as you enter your living room.
+Place your aquarium in a central spot, somewhere that is visible as soon as you enter your living room.
 Another good location might be your bedroom, as long as the noises coming from your fish tank won’t disturb your sleep.
-(Aquariums are quiet, but the filters are audible if everything else is quiet .)
-If you are choosing fish tank for your office, make sure visitors will be able to see it.
-Besides, if your aquarium situated where there is a lot of ‘people traffic’, fish get used to seeing humans and learn not to hide when someone approaches.
+(Aquariums are quiet, but the filters are audible if everything else is quiet).
+If you are choosing a fish tank for your office, make sure visitors will be able to see it.
+Besides, if you place the tank in a spot where there is a considerable level of ‘people traffic’, fish will get used to seeing humans.
+The ywill learn not to hide when someone approaches.

 - Furniture supporting the tank must withstand its weight.
 We don’t think you would place an aquarium on a small, wobbly kitchen table, so let’s not even consider it.
-The ideal solution is a custom-made stand built specifically for your fish tank, but any other sturdy furniture can be used, especially for smaller tanks.
-A cabinet with thin walls won’t do the trick, unless you reinforce it with DIY vertical supports inside it.
-The water alone in a 30 gallon tank weighs close to 300 pounds, so, for anything this size—or larger—we recommend you get an aquarium stand made specifically for that size.
+The ideal solution is a custom-made stand built specifically for your fish tank.
+Alternatively, for smaller tanks, you can use any furniture that is sturdy.
+A cabinet with thin walls won’t do the trick unless you reinforce it with DIY vertical supports inside it.
+The water alone in a 30-gallon tank weighs close to 300 pounds.
+Therefore, for anything this size—or larger—we recommend you get an aquarium stand.

 - For safety’s sake, make sure the aquarium can’t break or water spill from it.
 The good news is that fish tanks are sturdy and only heavy items can break them.
 For obvious reasons, ensure that no swinging doors or windows can make contact with the fish tank or its stand, and make sure no shelves with heavy objects are above it.

-- Light used to be an important factor in selecting a spot for aquariums; however, that’s no longer true.
+- Amount of light used to be an important factor in selecting a spot for aquariums; however, that’s no longer true.
 The only concern you need have is to ensure that no direct sunlight falls on your tank, as mentioned before.
-Otherwise, it’s standard for aquariums to have their dedicated lighting, and forgetting to switch it on in the morning won’t be an issue if you operate it on a timer.
+Otherwise, it’s standard for aquariums to have pre-installed lighting in the hood.
+The only worry is how long to keep them on.
+Forgetting to switch it on in the morning won’t be an issue if you operate it on a timer.
 Mechanical plug-in timers are affordable, easy to set up, and more than suit the purpose.

-- Storage must also be considered.
+- Storage space is also a factor.
 You don’t need much stuff: just a bucket, cleaning equipment, fish food, water-testing kits, and maybe some spare bulbs or aquarium decorations.
 The easiest solution is to place your fish tank on a stand that can hold items inside it, but if you don’t have that set-up, the next best thing is just to store those things in a corner, in a cupboard, or on a shelf near your tank

 As you can see, finding a good location for a fish tank is easy in most homes, since there aren’t too many crucial “don’ts.”
-Use common sense and make sure that the things mentioned above are, if not doable, then at least considered.
-Place your aquarium in an appropriate spot and display it proudly.
+Use common sense and make sure that you, al leas consider things that we mentioned above.
+Set up your aquarium in an appropriate spot and display it proudly.